-Just as national surveillance is critical to controlling outbreaks within a nation,
+Just as national surveillance is critical to controlling outbreaks within a nation

 By identifying viruses, bacteria, and parasites in animals where they naturally live, and monitoring those organisms as they move from animals into people, it may be possible to prevent deadly new infections of animal origin from entering and racing through human populations.

-), for example, was triggered by a report posted to the Program for Monitoring Emerging Diseases—or ProMED Mail—a global electronic reporting system for outbreaks of emerging infectious diseases and toxins.
+), for example, was triggered by a report posted to the Program for Monitoring Emerging Diseases—or ProMED-mail—a global electronic reporting system for outbreaks of emerging infectious diseases and toxins.

 , and parasites in animals where they naturally live, and monitoring those organisms as they move from animals into people, it may be possible to prevent deadly new infections of animal origin from entering and racing through human populations.
 The One Health Initiative, a worldwide movement to forge collaborations among physicians, veterinarians, and other related professions, is an example of efforts to improve communication about human and animal diseases.